pcbowers/php-airtable/README.md

 For more details on accepted parameters, see the airtable documentation.
 ```

-A special parameter not included on the Airtable API has been added called checkOffset.
+A special parameter not included on the Airtable API has been added called ```checkOffset```.
 This paramater defaults to true but can be set to false.
 It allows you to return just 1 page of results instead of looping through all of them.

-(Depending on your rate limits, any more than 500 records in 1 search may return false if those rate limits are reached).
+>This has been tested on an airtable base with a table containing 50,000 records and 31 columns of data.
+Due to varying internet connections and usages of the data, speeds cannot be estimated.
+However, the broader the search, the slower this will run.
+Therefore, in some use cases, it may be important to set checkOffset to false to increase load times even though you will only get a portion of the data.
+Alternatively, you can set the ```maxRecords``` lower.
+Ideally, you want to keep your requests at a maximum of 1 page which can be calculated by ```maxRecords / pageSize```.
+It is recommended that this number stay at 5 or less for optimal load speeds.

 ##### Code Template:
 ```php